Updated On : February 15, 2024

 The key responsibilities of a judge encompass:

-As said above, the civil judge post is one of India's highest-reputed posts.
-Learn how to become a Civil Judge from here.
 The following are some of the roles and responsibilities of a Judicial Services Officer.

 Landmark cases such as the Nirbhaya case or high-profile terrorism trials underscore the profound influence and authority vested in judges.

-Know About: Judiciary Examination Question Papers
+Check: Judiciary Examination Question Papers

 Key Attributes of a Judge:

 i.
-Integrity and loyalty to the nation.
+Integrity and loyalty towards the nation.

 ii.
 A profound sense of responsibility and unwavering commitment.